 Why Can't I Use Microsoft Password Reset

-While Apple and Microsoft do have some integration like 365 apps and OneDrive being available on Macs, it is not possible at this time to use Microsoft account as a profile on a Mac we have to use what we call Local Accounts and these Local account are unable to Receive password Changes from our Microsoft infrastructure so we have to use a third party software called Jamf Connect
+While Apple and Microsoft do have some integration like 365 apps and OneDrive being available on Macs, it is not possible at this time with our infrastructure to use Microsoft accounts to directly sign into MacOS Devices.
+We instead use Local Accounts and these Local accounts have their passwords set via Jamf Connect that ties into our Jamf management system for MacOS devices.

 When you change your password through Jamf Connect it will prompt you to update the Local Account password on your Mac and sends the same password to our Microsoft infrastructure to update your Microsoft account, this allows you to use the same password on your Mac for your 365 apps, login for university windows PCs and so on.